caelia/civet/README.md

 If you require any more complex manipulations, such as converting lists or objects to strings, or conditional processing, you must use the `attr` element.

+If an element has an attribute prefixed in this manner, and an `attr` element child, the `attr` element overrides the prefixed attribute.

 Template Processors